-Japan, after suffering from a massive irreparable disaster, cuts itself off from the world.
-Children are so weak they can barely stand or walk: the only people with any get-go are the elderly.
-Mumei lives with his grandfather Yoshiro, who worries about him constantly.
-They carry on a day-to-day routine in what could be viewed as a post-Fukushima time, with all the children born ancient—frail and gray-haired, but he is a beacon of hope, full of wit and free of self-pity and pessimism.
-Yoshiro concentrates on nourishing Mumei, a strangely wonderful boy who offers “the beauty of the time that is yet to come.”
+After suffering a massive, irreparable disaster, Japan cuts itself off from the world.
+Children are born so weak they can barely walk; the only people with any get-up-and-go are the elderly.
+Mumei lives with his always worried great-grandfather Yoshiro, and they carry on a day-to-day routine in what could be viewed as a post-Fukushima time.
+Mumei may be frail and gray-haired, but he is a beacon of hope: full of wit and free of self-pity.
+Deftly turning inside out the dystopian scenario, Yoko Tawada creates an irrepressibly funny, playfully joyous novel, with a legerdemain uniquely her own.

 Recessive, lunar beauty [with] a high sheen.
 Her language has never been so arresting—flickering brilliance.

 — Parul Sehgal, The New York Times

 The Emissary carries us beyond the limits of what is it is to be human, in order to remind us of what we must hold dearest in our conflicted world, our humanity.

 — Sjón, author of Moonstone

 Tawada’s latest disorienting mythology is set in a Japan ravaged by a catastrophe.
 If children are the future, what does it presage that, post-disaster, they are emerging from the womb as frail, aged creatures blessed with an uncanny wisdom?